Get-Into-Web3/6-days-of-solidity/README.md

 In this Module we will be going to add feature of Collectibles like NFT , in which you can give your zombies to your friend and family member too.

   CHAPTER 1: Tokens on Ethereum

+    Tokens : In Ethereum it a smart Contract that follows set of rules, so that it can interact with other token in same manner.
+    It uses mapping to know which address have how much token in it.

+    ERC20 token V/S ERC721 token

+    ERC20 token are divisible token which means any part of 1 token can be used.
+    They will be more useful in dealing witch Currency.
+    They Can be interchange with the other token, such as Exchange Companies do like Binance, WazirX,etc.

+    Example: 1 Bitcon,0.00000010 btc ,0.0000010 all possible

+    ERC721 aren't divisible that we want this feature to implement in our game.
+    Also they aren't interchangeble,It will be unique and non-divisible.
+    Using ERC721 we don't need to implement auction or escrow logic.

   CHAPTER 2: ERC721 Standard, Multiple Inheritance

+    We will be implementing some Standard ERC721 methods.

+    How to inherit Multiple contract.
+    We can do that simply by just using the comma.
+    Example :
+        contract A is B,C;

+    Now we will just import the erc721 contract into our contract file and we will be implmenting the methods one by one.

   CHAPTER 3: balanceOf & ownerOf

+    Ready to implement the methods of ERC721 start with.

+    balanceof -> This function take argument as an address of User and return how many tokens it possess, in our case token implies Zombies. owner of -> It takes argument as token Id and return the address of owner who have that token.
+In our case token Id implies to Zombie ID.

   CHAPTER 4: Refactoring

+    We have change the modifier na ownerOf in contract Zombiefeeding.sol because it will cause error if we use ownerOf method of ERC721.
+    To avoid that we have to change our implmentation part, beacise ERC721 have standard practice they dont't care about our our internal implmentation.
+    We cann't change them.

   CHAPTER 5 , 6 , 7 & 8: ERC721: Transfer Logic,ERC721: Transfer Cont'd , ERC721: Approve

+    Transfer Logic:

+      First way to do that is using transferFrom() function it will take three argument which is address of sender , address of recipient and token ID what you want to send.
+This function will call by tokenOwner.

+      Second way is to implement the approve() function followed by transferFrom() function. tranferFrom() will be same as it is.
+      In approve() function it will ask for two argument which is recipient address and tokenID he wants to send then the owner will call transferFrom() function.

+      Now will just tranfer the zombie to recipent address and change the owner address associated with _to address which is again recipient address.

+    -> Now we will be going to make sure that only owner/approved address could transfer so now to check owner it is simple. for approved address we have to make mapping of uint to address which will take care of approval address if any of two will be true will call the transfer function.